ambiere/dotfile/lazygit/readme.md

-# lazygit config
+# Lazygit Configurations

-Custom global config file for lazygit that override settings in the global config file.
+Custom configurations file for lazygit that override settings in the global configurations file.